beeb/beeb-li/src/lib/posts/optimizing-text-offset-calculation.md

 operations, requiring to either balance a B-Tree or calculate a hash of the key.

 When the parser visits the AST to gather `Definition` items, it encounters each source item in the same order as they appear in the source code.
-That is, the start of each span is greater than (or equal to) the span of the previous item.
+That is, the start of each span is greater than the span of the previous item.
 This means that our `gather_offsets` function yields a mostly-sorted list of offsets with its natural iteration order.
 This also means that our cache access pattern in `populate` is hardly random.
 As such, we can probably ditch those advanced data structures completely and use a `Vec` instead.